lukekraus45/BattleShip-Game/docs/Test_Plan.md

   * FUNC-4 Player's input during game

-	* FUNC-4.1 Player's fire must be valid: characters (A-J, 1-10), in correct format: [A-J]:[1-10]; both upper and lowecase are allowed.
-For example A:3, d:7.
+	* FUNC-4.1 Player's fire must be valid: Since we implemented a GUI, they need to click on a blue tile under the "Opponent's Board" section of the GUI.

     * FUNC-4.2 Player's turn: Player can only fire in his turn.
 Any input in oponent's turn must be ignored.